5 Reasons to Try Making Homemade Ice Cream

 I'll admit, when I first flipped through the Cuisinart booklet, I was like, Oh no, you can't just pour a bunch of stuff down the hatch and go?
 There are multiple steps?!
 I had a moment of buyer's remorse.
 But we forged ahead and the reality is that the steps involved are simple.
 And the rewards?
 SPECTACULAR.
 So far, we've made two recipes straight out of the Cuisinart booklet to awesome effect: the dark chocolate sorbet (rich and creamy, almost couldn't believe it was sorbet) and the strawberry frozen yogurt (which we've made twice it's so good).
 I'm gunning for the coconut sorbet next and Laurel has a strong vote in for peanut butter cup ice cream.
 As you can see, I've been thinking a lot about ice cream these days and wanted to share 5 reasons why I think you ought to try your hand at making it:

-In a nutshell, I'm officially addicted to making ice cream and am super excited to experiment with more flavors (thank you Pinterest for this pin on 20 best recipes for homemade ice cream ).
-Though of course this doesn't mean I won't enjoy ice cream from local parlors (as I did just this past weekend with Jon).
+In a nutshell, I'm officially addicted to making ice cream and am super excited to experiment with more flavors.
+Though of course this doesn't mean I won't enjoy ice cream from local parlors.
 Because, you know, I'm generous like that.

 Have you made ice cream at home?
 Did you enjoy it?
 What are your favorite flavors?
 Feel free to share in the comments below!